- Ohio, 1998

 While earning her law degree from Case Western Reserve University School of Law, Ms. Avery served as executive editor of Health Matrix Journal of Law-Medicine.
 Prior to law school, she obtained a degree in political science along with a certificate in management studies from the University of Rochester.
 Ms. Avery continues to be involved in education, most recently by teaching a course in trial practice at the University of Toledo where she was recognized as the Part Time Professor of the Year for 2019-20.

-Ms. Avery is an active local volunteer serving on the Perrysburg Schools Parent Safety Task Force, Jobst Vascular Institute Advisory Board, Diversity, Equity & Inclusion Committee at Maumee Valley Country Day, board of Ronarrac Corporation and as founder and trustee of Lambie’s Legacy.
+Ms. Avery is an active local volunteer serving on the Perrysburg Schools Parent Safety Task Force, Jobst Vascular Institute Advisory Board, Diversity, board of Ronarrac Corporation and as founder and trustee of Lambie’s Legacy.
 She and her husband Rick reside in Perrysburg, Ohio, with their three children.
 When not cheering on her children in their myriad of sporting events, Ms. Avery enjoys cooking, skiing, golf, tennis and sailing.
 She has a passion for education and in particular the advocacy and guidance for families and children needing assistance with special education needs.

 Some examples of Ms. Avery’s experience entail: